Quarkus Azure Key Vault Extension

 Quarkus Azure Services Extensions are developed and supported by Microsoft as part of their commitment to Open Standard Enterprise Java.
 For more information, see Jakarta EE on Azure.

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.
-This extension allows you to create and retrieve secret from Azure Key Vault by injecting the following object inside your Quarkus application.
+This extension allows you to:

 • com.azure.security.keyvault.secrets.SecretClient